Early History of the Way

 *“Cherethites and the Pelethites,” Philistine tribes in the south of Canaan.

 The Second Temple is established under Ezra (450 BC).
-Due mainly to syncretism amongst the Jewish population, the Hebrew Bible now takes a stronger bent toward legalism.
-The ending of the great speakers (prophets) is now curtailed, and the rule of law under an ever-growing scribal authority takes its place.
-The pursuit of and training within mysticism continues within the higher levels of the priesthood.* It is not passed down or shared with the populous at large.
-The Zadokite priesthood will later separate, with the splinters forming the Essene, both Nazarenes and Ossaeans.
-It is under the Nazarenes that the teaching of the Way will become firmly established, with the Ossaeans remaining biased toward the more legal foundation.
+Due mainly to the influence of syncretism amongst the Jewish population, the Hebrew Bible now takes a stronger bent toward legalism.
+Marriage and divorce laws became more strict, and marriage to any pagan was especially discouraged.
+The consistent appearance of the heralds of God, the great speakers, and the prophets is now curtailed, and the rule of law under an ever-growing scribal authority takes its place.
+Even so, the training and education in mystic principles continue within the higher levels of the priesthood.* It is not passed down or shared with the populous at large.
+Throughout the later Greek and Roman occupations, the Zadokite priesthood remains in place until the coming of Jesus.

 *Mt.
 3.32, “But His secret is with the righteous.”
 Secret=secret counsel (within); sealed from all except those chosen to whom He would reveal.

-Whether imparted in parable or more directly taught, many of these secrets portray a hierarchy of character attributes, often illustrated by the attributes of God, and how these attributes interact.
-Give unto Caeser that which is Caeser’s, and to God that which is God’s is a good example (Mt.
-22.21).
+The Zadokite priesthood would later separate (150 BC), with the splinters forming the Essene, both Nazarenes and Ossaeans.
+Under the Nazarenes, the teaching of the Way will become firmly established if there is no other reason than that they live a normative life.
+Whether imparted in parable or more directly taught, it portrays a hierarchy of character attributes, often illustrated by the characteristics of God and how these attributes interact.
+The Community Rule and the Temple Scroll (DSS) show these contrasts, though tight-fisted and harsh, then transitioning into Jesus’ teaching to give unto Caeser that which is Caeser’s, and to God that which is God’s (Mt.
+22.21), representing a major attitudinal shift.
 Other secrets are referred to by Jesus (Mt.
 24.27, 13.10-17; Mk.
 4.11), and in I Cor.
 13, Paul reveals the mystery and power of love.
-There is no doubt that the ascendancy of God’s character in man is to be sought, and by contrast to these godly standards, the individual becomes revealed.
-Much of the Hebrew Bible teaches this lesson, and much of Jesus’ teachings will express this godly ethos.
+Undoubtedly, the ascendancy of God’s character in man is to be sought.
+The older Ossaean congregates remained biased toward a more legal foundation, with the hating of enemies illustrating a clear difference as opposed to the Nazarene teaching of ascending to the greater love.

-In 332 BC the Greek invasion of Palestine begins.
-Within Israel, a strongly held knowledge teaching and wisdom pathway is now adhered to within the Zadokite priesthood.
-It develops into the enlightened teaching of the Way, understood as the pathway to God.
-Even so, with the invasion of the Greeks, and then following the first one-hundred-year span of occupation, a growing clique of the Zadokite priesthood (Sadouk in Greek, and whom we know today as Sadducees) becomes corrupted.
+The Greek invasion of Palestine began in 332 BC.
+Within Israel, a firmly held knowledge teaching and wisdom pathway is now adhered to within the Zadokite priesthood.
+It develops into the enlightened teaching of the Way, the path to God.

 NAZARENES and OSSAEANS

-A religious leader named the ‘Teacher of Righteousness’, and identifying themselves as the ‘righteous remnant’, and whom scholars now identify as the Essene, separate from the religiously dissolute Sadducees (150 BC, approx.).
-Two main groups later comprise the Essene: the northern Essene, or Nazarenes (meaning sprig or root), and the southern Essene later known as Ossaeans (from the word ossuary).
+A religious leader named the ‘Teacher of Righteousness,’ with his followers identifying themselves as the ‘righteous remnant,’ whom scholars now recognize as the Essene, separate from the religiously dissolute Sadducees (150 BC, approx.).
+Two main groups later comprise the Essene: the northern Essene, or Nazarenes (sprig or root), and the southern Essene, later known as Ossaeans (from the word ossuary).
 Nazarenes were typified as very marriage and family-oriented.* The Nazarenes would carry on the enlightened vision of the Way.

 *Josephus, Wars, Bk.
 II, Ch.
 VIII, 13.
-“Moreover, there is another order of Essenes, who agree with the rest as to their way of living, and customs, and laws, but differ from them in the point of marriage, as thinking that by not marrying they cut off the principal part of human life, which is the prospect of succession…”
+“Moreover, there is another order of Essenes, who agree with the rest as to their way of living, customs, and laws but differ from them in the point of marriage, thinking that by not marrying, they cut off the principal part of human life, which is the prospect of succession…”

-Nazarenes espoused belief and faith, love and forgiveness, while remaining strong in knowledge and wisdom teaching.
+Nazarenes espoused belief, faith, love, and forgiveness while remaining firm in teaching knowledge and wisdom.
 Both groups emphasized the condition of the heart and not just the mind.
-The Ossaeans emphasized a much more legal approach, however, and one determined as much more intellectual, or more directed to the iota of the law instead of the condition or place of the law itself.
-This schism between legal interpretation and spiritual interpretation and the proper placement of both would define the Nazarene ministry.
-Nazarenes proposed a greater acceptance and love for all people, later revealed with mercy concerning individuals but also the condition of man generally.
-Jesus would direct love toward your enemies, while Ossaeans would be more ascribed to hating Israel’s enemies, Greeks and Romans for example.
+However, the Ossaeans emphasized a much more legal approach, and one determined as much more intellectual or directed to the iota of the law instead of the condition or place of the law itself.
+This schism between legal and spiritual interpretation and the proper placement of both would define the Nazarene ministry.
+Nazarenes proposed a greater acceptance and love for all people, later revealed with mercy concerning individuals and the condition of man generally.
+Jesus would direct love toward your enemies, while Ossaeans would be more ascribed to hating Israel’s enemies, Greeks and Romans, for example.
 Soon, Jesus the Nazarene would carry this love and knowledge teaching into the world.

 The southern Essene, or Ossaeans, were generally much older, embraced celibacy, and were based in Qumran.
-The Ossaeans, being separate and much more legalistic, Jesus later confronts this group, referenced with scripture as the lawyers and the scribes.
-The confrontation centers around the attempt to reach spiritual purity through an ever more perfect obeying of the laws.
-By the times of Jesus over two thousand laws, many of them Sabbath and purity laws, had become extrapolated from the Ten Commandments.
-As to further splintering, during the later Roman occupation many other groups began to emerge, mainly Pharisaic derivations.
+The Ossaeans, being separate and much more legalistic, referenced within scripture as the lawyers and the scribes, Jesus later confronts this group.
+The confrontation centers around the attempt to reach spiritual purity through an ever-more perfect obeying of the laws.
+By the time of Jesus, over two thousand laws, many of them Sabbath and purity laws, had become extrapolated from the Ten Commandments.
+As to further splintering, many other groups, such as Herodians, emerged during the later Roman occupation, mainly Pharisaic derivations.

-The Nazarenes settled near the Dan River, far north of Galilee, well out of the way of Jerusalem’s religious authority (see, Nazarene Jesus).
-They arrive to establish towns named Nazara and Cochaba in what was then the Arabian Desert, south of Damascus, known as the Hauran.
+The Nazarenes settled near the Dan River, far north of Galilee, well out of the way of Jerusalem’s religious authority (see Nazarene Jesus).
+They arrived to establish towns named Nazara and Cochaba in what was then the Arabian Desert, south of Damascus, known as the Hauran.
 They also settled in Damascus itself.
-As the reader might remember, Saul carried to Damascus letters of arrest for the leaders of those who “belonged in the Way” (Acts 9.1, also 24.22).
+As the reader might remember, Saul carried letters of arrest to Damascus for the leaders of those who “belonged in the Way” (Acts 9.1, also 24.22).
 If Jerusalem is the heart of Orthodox Judaism, Damascus would qualify as the religious and spiritual center for those who followed the Way.

-The northern (Nazarene) and southern (Ossaean) Essenes are described by Josephus.
-Of the two, the Ossaeans obviously took a much more legalistic stance.
+Josephus describes the northern (Nazarene) and southern (Ossaean) Essenes.
+Of the two, the Ossaeans took a much more legalistic stance.
 For this reason, many scholars now confirm that the scribes (scribal authority) were of this legalistic group.* Scribes and lawyers sought uniformity within the law, leading to a preponderance of analysis (legalism), with the scribes themselves mentioned more often than any other group within the New Testament.
-The view that Qumran Essene (Ossaeans) and scribes are identical is the view taken within this work.
+The view taken within this work is that Qumran Essene Priests (Ossaeans) and scribes are somewhat identical, only varying as to specific tasks.

 * Some lawyers were also Pharisees.

-The Ossaean Essene’s celibacy and their legalism give rise to the scripture, “Woe to you, scribes and Pharisees, hypocrites!
+The Ossaean Essene’s celibacy and legalism give rise to the scripture, “Woe to you, scribes and Pharisees, hypocrites!
 For you are like the whitewashed tombs which indeed appear beautiful outwardly, but on the inside are full of dead men’s bones and all uncleanness,” Matt.
 23.27.
 The Qumran Essene wore white robes, also mentioned by Josephus, and provides the reference to the white sepulchers or “whitewashed tombs.”
-The reference to uncleanness deals with legalism and thus as Jesus perceived it, a loss of a basic spirituality, perhaps a lack of compassion and mercy. “…dead men’s bones and all uncleanness,” infers a complete misunderstanding of a broader spirituality applied to all situations, as noted in John 8.7-11.
+The reference to uncleanness deals with legalism and, thus, as Jesus perceived it, a loss of an essential spirituality, perhaps a lack of compassion and mercy. “…dead men’s bones and all uncleanness,” infers a complete misunderstanding of a broader spirituality applied to all situations, as noted in John 8.7-11.
 Jesus viewed them as tainted by extreme legalism, to the point of dispassion, and spiritually dead.

 The fanatic legalism of the Essene/scribes and lawyers increased due to their separatist notions and behavior.
-Unless for good reason or the person was an associate, they were known not to speak to others outside their sect, they lived almost wholly unto themselves.
-Along the southwest wall of Jerusalem, the Essene Gate is still noted on maps today.
+Unless for good reason or the person was an associate, the Ossaeans were known not to speak to others outside their sect; they lived almost wholly unto themselves.
+The Essene Gate is still noted on maps along the southwest wall of Jerusalem.
 The main Essene synagogue within Jerusalem was nearby, allowing for an even greater avoidance of normal society.

 In the introduction to The Complete Dead Sea Scrolls in English, Geza Vermes writes,